 - Non-essential activity to be reopened and conducted

 - Businesses to maintain occupancy at a rate of 1 person per 13 feet

 - Recreational and social activities to operate at a 30% capacity

 - Tourism is the heartbeat of Los Cabos.
 90% of our population depends on this industry and we are committed to effectively communicate the latest updates on the virus in the destination.

-The health and safety of our visitors is our top priority and special protocols to contain the virus have been implemented.
-Some of the actions taken in Los Cabos to avoid the spread include:
+- The health and safety of our visitors is our top priority and special health and safety protocols have been implemented across the destination by the airport, hotels, establishments and providers.

 - As of March 20th, 2020, the U.S. government announced the temporary closing of the U.S. and Mexico border to nonessential travel in response to the global impact of COVID-19.
 Also, given the recent cancellations announced by all main cruise lines internationally, the Cruise Port in Los Cabos is not welcoming any cruises at this time.